-OTA The Koomar Center is committed to working with individuals who have emotional based diagnoses such as trauma and attachment disorder.
-Many of our therapists have received specialized training in working with children, adolescents and adults with trauma and attachment difficulties.
+OTA The Koomar Center is committed to working with individuals who have emotional-based diagnoses such as trauma and attachment disorder.
+Many of our therapists have received specialized training in working with children, adolescents, and adults with trauma and attachment difficulties.
+However, if patients are not in this area to receive such treatment, there is always help out there for them, whether they are looking for a ny psychotherapist or a tx psychotherapist, they must not give up hope in getting the help that they want and need.

 After recognizing many clients receiving services at OTA also had trauma and attachment histories, our president, Dr. Koomar, began to seek out collaborative partnerships with colleagues across disciplines to establish effective treatments models to best support our clients.